Chart Color Schemes

 Educational outcomes in Beachmere - Sandstone Point fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 12.2%, significantly lower than Greater Brisbane's average of 30.5%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 8.8%, followed by postgraduate qualifications (1.9%) and graduate diplomas (1.5%).
-Trade and technical skills are prominent, with 43.5% of residents aged 15+ holding vocational credentials - advanced diplomas (11.1%) and certificates (32.4%).
+Vocational credentials are prevalent, with 43.5% of residents aged 15+ holding them.
+Advanced diplomas account for 11.1% and certificates for 32.4%.

 Frequently Asked Questions - Education